larswik/IFC-Specification/IFC4x3/Properties/r/RadialJointConnections_0oSYw0FNv6_xS_Fj6q_a9u/Documentation.md

-Specified if particular connector, eg. Dowell, is used.
+Specified if particular connector, e.g. dowel, is used.